 Encouraging innovation is central to our performance strategy.
-We promote and nurture creativity through structured initiatives such as 1S & 2S Champions (Train-the-Trainer) programmes.
-These are designed to build internal capabilities and encourage employee-led innovation at the grassroots level.
+We promote and nutrure creativity through structured initiatives such as 15 & 25 Champions (Train-the-Trainer) programmes.
+These and designed to Unid internal capabilities and encourage employee-led innovation at the grassroots level.
 With support from our Manufacturing Excellence Department and Corporate HR across all plants, our employees have access to modern technologies, dedicated funding and defined timelines.
-These resources enable our workforce to explore new ideas confidently and deliver impactful and value-driven outcomes.
+These resources confidently and deliver impactful and value-driven outcomes.